 Best Bar Books

 Every book on this list has its own best feature.
-There are some with great general info on starting a bar, some with drink recipes, and some that will help you run your bar.
+There are some with great general info on starting a bar, some with drink recipes, like how to make a cocktail with rum, and some that will help you run your bar.
 The ones that make sense for you will depend on where you're at with opening a bar and what you need to work on (even if you're still at the stage of learning how to get a liquor license).
 That said, these are all some of the best bartending books.
 Even if you decide you don’t need to have all these books on hand, check them out at the library to learn more.

 Best Books for Starting a Bar